aukraine/doctor_appointments_api/README.md

 >   - potentially we can convert oll keys to `lowerCamelCase` adding one command in base serializer
 > - add ability to filter or doctors time slots or patients appointments that are started before some date (current time by default) on all `Index` endpoints

-**6. Implement the API:**
-- Write the code to create these API endpoints, using the chosen programming language and framework.
-- Ensure that the API follows RESTful principles (HTTP methods like GET, POST, PUT, DELETE, status codes, etc.).

-**7. Authentication and Authorization:**
+**5. Authentication and Authorization:**
 > - Implement user authentication to ensure only authorized users can book or modify appointments.
 > - use `JWT` gem to authentication users
 > - create simple `login` endpoint to authenticate current user by JWT
 > - use `Pundit` gem to authorise users permissions

-**8. Validation and Error Handling:**
+**6. Validation and Error Handling:**
 > - add validation for incoming data to prevent invalid bookings or data corruption.
 >   - use `Dry-validation` gem
 >     - add addition DRY rules for cases when slots time data is not valid
 > - implement robust error handling to provide meaningful error messages through whole API.
 >   - we are able not pass error message to response body if we don't want to show any internal errors in clients

-**9. Documentation:**
+**7. Documentation:**
-- Create a README.md file that explains how to run and use the service.
+> - create this README.md file that explains how to run and use the service.
-- Include clear and concise instructions on how to set up the environment, run the service, and interact with the API.
+> - added developer notes that were written during implementation
+> - TODO: include Postman collection into project for sharing with other team members

-**10. Testing:**
+**8. Testing:**
-- Write unit tests to ensure the reliability of your code.
-Tools like pytest, Mocha, or Jasmine can be helpful for testing.
+> - TODO: write unit tests to ensure the reliability of your code
+> - TODO: write couple integration test using Swagger framework

-**11. Deployment:**
+**9. Deployment:**
-- Deploy the service to a server or a cloud platform of your choice, such as AWS, Heroku, or a Docker container.
+> - now API is setup to run directly in local environment only
-> - TODO: try to deploy separatelly
+> - TODO: use Docker

-**12. Future Improvements:**
+**10. Future Improvements:**
 > - consider additional features or improvements, such as notifications, email confirmations, or an admin interface.
 > - implement cron job to mark all TimeSlot's and Appointment `end_time of those is in the past`

-**13. Final Testing:**
-- Before launching the service, thoroughly test it to make sure it meets the minimal expectations and any additional features you've implemented.

-**14. Security Considerations:**
-- Pay attention to security best practices, especially when handling patient information.
-This includes data encryption, secure storage, and compliance with data protection regulations.

-**15. Performance Optimization:**
-- Ensure the service can handle a reasonable amount of traffic and optimize performance as needed.

-**16. Scale:**
-- Think about how the service can be scaled in the future to accommodate a growing number of users and doctors.

-Remember that the exact implementation details will depend on the programming language and framework you choose.
-Regularly test your API throughout development and seek feedback from others to ensure it meets the clinic's requirements.
-Good luck with your assessment!
+> - write unit and swagger tests
+> - configure Docker